 The WardsAuto editors recognized the top 10 new vehicles that provide an “exemplary user experience.”
 Now in its fourth year, the Wards '10 Best UX' competition recognizes new vehicles for their “driver-assistance technologies, connectivity, digital displays, voice-activation systems, intuitive controls and infotainment.”

 Twenty-three models with all-new or re-designed UX features were evaluated by Wards editors.
 The top 10 winners were selected for going “above and beyond in creating a perfect user experience for drivers and passengers,” Wards notes.
 All 10 models were displayed at the conference.
 The 2019 winners in alphabetical order:

 Range Rover Evoque

-We are proud that our Kanzi software powers four of the vehicles listed among the Wards 10 Best UX.
+We are proud that our Kanzi software powers four of the vehicles listed among the Wards 10 Best UX, including the Ford Explorer, which was voted Best-in-Show by conference attendees.
 We congratulate all the winning vehicles and their brands, which are spearheading the UX experience with their innovations and designs!

 Read Ville Kolppo’s article on real-time 3D graphics for UX designers at www.rightware.com/blog